seung-lab/cloud-volume/README.md

 - Includes viewers for small images, meshes, and skeletons.
 - Only 3 dimensions + RBG channels currently supported for images.
 - No data versioning.

-\* fpzip compressed data, used for 32-bit per pixel vectors, is not currently visualizable.

 ## Setup